I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 #+LANGUAGE xx

 However: The table of contents will always read "Outline".
+This literal seems to come from Beamer.

 The set-up file includes the statement